-In response to the hugely positive feedback from our Mahi a Atua webinar, this month we welcome Riana Manuel, Manukura Hauora (CEO), and Taima Campbell, Poukura Hauora (Clinical Services Manager), from Te Korowai Hauora o Hauraki, who, earlier this year, launched Te Kūwatawata ki Hauraki – an immediate response service for whānau suffering mental distress.
+In response to the hugely positive feedback from our Mahi a Atua webinar, we now welcome Riana Manuel, Manukura Hauora (CEO), and Taima Campbell, Poukura Hauora (Clinical Services Manager), from Te Korowai Hauora o Hauraki, who, earlier in 2020, launched Te Kūwatawata ki Hauraki – an immediate response service for whānau suffering mental distress.

 The service uses an indigenous-style, feedback-informed, holistic Māori approach to ensure those in mental distress receive support and treatment as and when they need it.
 Māori service design and the Mahi a Atua framework are used to drive systemic changes to ways of working with those requiring help.